-The SENDCo is responsible for co-ordinating the provision of special educational needs throughout the school and across the Trust.
-This involves:
+The SENDCo is responsible for co-ordinating the provision of special educational needs throughout the school.
+This includes:

-- overseeing day to day operation of the SEND policy; - managing class and individual SEND records; - regularly updating the Inclusion Register; - · coordinating provision for children with SEND alongside the class teacher;

-• working alongside staff to assist them in identifying, assessing and planning for children's needs and ensuring that children make progress;

-- · liaising with designated teacher where a Looked after Child has SEND; - advising on graduated approach to SEND Support; - advising on use of delegated budget/ other resources; - · liaising with parents of children with SEND; - · links with other education settings and outside agencies; - liaising with potential next providers of education; - ensuring that SEND records are up to date;
+- overseeing day to day operation of the SEND policy; - · managing class and individual SEND records; - regularly updating the Inclusion Register; - coordinating provision for children with SEND alongside the class teacher: - working alongside staff to assist them in identifying, assessing and planning for children's needs and ensuring that children make progress; - liaising with the designated teacher where a Looked after Child has SEND; - advising on graduated approach to SEND Support; - advising on use of delegated budget/ other resources; - liaising with parents of children with SEND; - links with other education settings and outside agencies; - liaising with potential next providers of education; - ensuring that SEND records are up to date; - being aware of the outcomes of the local area's special educational needs and disabilities inspection - overseeing the identification of children needing intervention through SEND Provision, Provision Plan or EHC plan; - arrange workshops/training on aspects of inclusion as appropriate for parents and staff - liaising with the governor responsible for SEND. - promoting and inspiring excellence in learning, assessment and quality first teaching for vulnerable pupils. - working directly with children and teachers to develop and support SEND in practice.
+Provide mentoring, coaching and guidance to support teaching staff to deliver consistently good or outstanding learning, assessment and quality first teaching. - being an integral part of the team in raising standards of learning, assessment and teaching. - to research best practice and develop own skills to support and sustain excellence in learning, assessment and teaching. - arranging workshops/training on aspects of inclusion as appropriate for parents and staff.

+Trust SENDCo's Role

+The Trust SENDCo is responsible for co-ordinating the provision of special educational needs across the Trust.
+This includes:

-• take a strategic role in developing, monitoring and reviewing the SEND Policy and the Information Report for schools across the Trust (School Offer)
+- taking a strategic role in developing, monitoring and reviewing the SEND Policy and the Information Report for schools across the Trust (School Offer). - being an integral part of the team in raising standards of learning, assessment and teaching. - researching best practice and developing own skills to support and sustain excellence in learning, assessment and teaching.
+Actively promoting sharing of good practice from both within and outside of the Trust.

-being aware of the outcomes of the local area's special educational needs and disabilities inspection overseeing the identification of children needing intervention through SEND Provision, Provision

-• overseeing the identification of children needing intervention through SEND Provision, Provision Plan or EHC plan;

-· arrange workshops/training on aspects of inclusion as appropriate for parents and staff

-• liaising with the governor responsible for SEND.
+- working with external professionals and local agencies to ensure that the children have the best available expertise and support. - co-ordinating EHCP annual reviews across the Trust. - · co-ordinating requests for EHCP assessments.